Gkal14/social-network-API/README.md

 - Finally, run 'npm install' in the command line to install the dependencies<br>

 ## Usage
-To initialise the application, run the command 'npm' start
+To initialise the application, run the command 'npm start'

 ## License
 This repository is licensed under MIT.